LogoLogo

 Restart CrowdSec container.

-Use the "Useful Commands" cscli collections list and cscli metrics to check your collections and metrics, that should be ok!
+Use the "" cscli collections list and cscli metrics to check your collections and metrics, that should be ok!